jacobcorbett/CS1534_Assessment_2/readme.md

 - set up basic layout for project, views, public

 - added in partials to make all the pages easier to edit all at once

+18/3/24

+- attempted to connect to database and read data

+- used mongoose packge for interacting with mongodb to make it simplier

+- set up a model for the database, just has user and body